 - Gather all the ingredients first.

-Press the “Sauté” button on your Instant Pot and heat 1 Tbsp oil.
+- Press the “Sauté” button on your pressure cooker (I use 6 QT Instant Pot) and heat 1 Tbsp oil.
 When the pot is hot, add the pork shoulder.

 - Sear all sides of pork shoulder, about 2 minutes per side, then transfer the pork to a clean plate and set aside.

-- If you’re using a stove-top pressure cooker, you won’t have the buttons to press.
+- [stove-top pressure cooker] If you’re using a stove-top pressure cooker, you won’t have the buttons to press.
 Just cook on high heat until high pressure is reached.
 Then reduce the heat to low but maintain high pressure for about 60 minutes.

 - When it is finished cooking, the Instant Pot will switch automatically to the “Keep Warm” mode.
-Slide the steam release handle to the "Venting" position to let out steam until the float valve drops down, OR let the pressure release naturally (takes about 15-20 mins).
+Slide the steam release handle to the "Venting" position to let out steam until the float valve drops down, or let the pressure release naturally for about 15 minutes.
 Unlock the lid and transfer to a rimmed baking sheet pan.